 - Freshly ground black pepper to taste

-- Parmesan cheese – freshly grated parmigiana or the green can – I know there’s this supposed Italian rule against cheese with seafood but I don’t always subscribe to it.
+- Parmesan cheese, freshly grated parmigiana or the green can — I know the Italians have a rule against adding cheese to seafood but I don’t subscribe to it.

 Put water on, in a covered pot, to boil.
 I do this as soon as I start chopping; I can always turn it off once it’s ready.

-Add the clams and juice, red pepper, dried oregano (if using) and black pepper to the pan, and let it cook for a few minutes.
-You just want to warm things through and meld the flavors.
-Wait until just before adding the pasta to add fresh chopped oregano.
+Add the clams and their juice from the can, lemon zest, red pepper flakes, dried herbs and black pepper to the pan, and let it cook for a few minutes.
+Wait until just before adding the pasta to add any fresh herbs.

 Add the pasta to your pan along with a half a ladle (or more) of pasta water.
-Pasta water will add some starchiness, thickening the sauce.
+Pasta water will add starchiness, thickening the sauce.
 Let it all cook for about a minute or so.
-Add as much pasta water as you’d like to achieve the sauciness you want.
-When you’re done, turn off the heat and add the butter, hiding it under the pasta so it will melt and then mixing it in.
+Add as much pasta water as you’d like to achieve the level of sauciness you want.
+When you’re done, turn off the heat and stir in the butter.

 Tell me about your soul food dishes.
 Do you have a go-to pasta or another dish that you can make in your sleep?